WilliamTjonndal/IT3212/assignment1/Group 25.md

 ### <a id="3-handling-outliers-section-a"></a> a.
 Detect outliers using methods such as the IQR method or Z-score.

 We have decided to detect outliers using a per-stock rolling Z-score over a 1-month window.
-Values with a Z-score above 3 are treated as outlier and replaced with the values from the previous data on that stock.
+Values with a Z-score above 3 are treated as outliers and are replaced using the value from the previous day for that stock, similar to the forward-filling method applied to missing days in the stock data.
 We apply the same replacement to negative values, since price and volume cannot be negative.
 Figure 22 shows the statisctics of the dataset after replacing outliers with forward-filling, where negative values in the low column has been removed.

 <p align="center">
   <img src="img/removed_outliers.png" width="600"/><br>
   <em>Figure 22: Statistics of the dataset after imputing outliers</em>
 </p>

-As shown in Figure 23, this method detected 184,512 rows with an outlier in at least one of the Open, High, Low, Close, or Volume columns, corresponding to about 1.21% of the dataset.
+As shown in Figure 23, this method detected 184 512 rows with an outlier in at least one of the Open, High, Low, Close, or Volume columns, corresponding to about 1.21% of the dataset.
 Since this is a very small share of the dataset, imputing these rows is justifiable.

 <p align="center">
   <img src="img/rows_outliers.png" width="500"/><br>
-  <em>Figure 23: Statistics of the dataset after forward-filling</em>
+  <em>Figure 23: Number of outliers detected and imputed in the dataset</em>
 </p>

 Further analysis showed that most outliers were detected by unusually high trading activity on specific days for several stocks.
 This is supported by Figure 24, which shows 170 404 flagged rows in the Volume column, indicating days with abnormally large trading volumes.
+There were total of 191 516 outliers were detected across all columns, which is higher than the 184 512 rows containing outliers, since this count is per column and does not account for multiple outliers occurring in the same row.

 <p align="center">
   <img src="img/column_outliers.png" width="600"/><br>
-  <em>Figure 24: Open price over time after removing outliers</em>
+  <em>Figure 24: Number of outliers detected for each column</em>
 </p>

 After applying rolling Z-score–based outlier detection and imputing flagged values, the resulting distributions remain largely unchanged relative to the old versions versions shown in Figures 15–19.
 This suggests the procedure had little effect on the overall index, but inspecting individuals companies reveals clearer effects